zanybeyondart/ReadMeEditor/README.md

         }
     }

-The above code simply goes through a loop and renders 1 pixel everytime with different X and Y position, resulting in a simple square in your Window
+The above code simply goes through a loop and renders 1 pixel every time with different X and Y positions, resulting in a simple square in your Window

 ![VISUAL_REPRESENTATION]()

-Now that you're aware of how you have access to each and every pixel in your window lets go ahead and see how you can interact with your window
+Now that you're aware of how you have access to each and every pixel in your window let's go ahead and see how you can interact with your window

-*The next section in the MiniLibX Docs about color will not be used, however its your choice to experiement on that, but I would suggest not to spend alot of time on that section*
+*The next section in the MiniLibX Docs about color will not be used, however it's your choice to experiment on that, but I would suggest not spending a lot of time on that section*

 ### Loops, Hooks and Events

 #### Loops
-Loop refers to the infinite loop that goes on infinitely throughout your program. **mlx_loop()** is the perfect example, it keeps your program running infinitly unless **exit()** is initiated
+Loop refers to the infinite loop that goes on infinitely throughout your program. **mlx_loop()** is the perfect example, it keeps your program running infinitely unless **exit()** is initiated

 #### Hooks
-Hooks look for your input that you pass through the program, through your mouse or keyboard.
+Hooks look for the input that you pass through the program, through your mouse or keyboard.
 MiniLibx has different functions for each input device.
-However the best way would be to use **mlx_hook()** and then assign events as per prototype.
+However, the best way would be to use **mlx_hook()** and then assign events as per the prototype.
 You'll learn about this more in a while.

 #### Events